EciStg/order-placement/stock/README.md

 ### As a buyer I would like to know which location items will be shipped from

+This use case is supported in the current PO Processor, but as we look more closely we do think it is a valid use case.
+In fact, we have had some sellers express a concern that this might set an expectation that buyers can order stock from a specific warehouse, which they cannot do.
+We asked our head of training about providing the warehouse, this was his reply:

+> The customers that I have worked with had said they "like" knowing the warehouse.
+When I pushed them
+> as to why, they really liked knowing because they knew the expected delivery time.
+It was not the
+> warehouse that was the key, it was knowing when they could expect to deliver.
+I agree that they really
+> don’t need to know the warehouse, they need to know if they can get the order to a certain location,
+> for the money, in an estimated time frame.

+So while we support this use case to be compatible with older seller implementations and with the current version of PO Processor, we expect to deprecate it very soon.
+We have added additional use cases to support time to delivery with an estimated cost for shipping.

 1. Sellers may respond with a name that is meaningful to the dealer